 - There is no longer a role to assume as we generally accept in the context of relationships.

 - You have the opportunity to set yourself up again as a complete human being, comprehending your feelings on a greater basis.

 Not being a victim

 - You can revisit some of the hurtful things that have happened, but not being a victim is choosing to grow from these situations and viewing it as an opportunity to grow.

-- We create our story- it can be the sad events that have occurred or the positive choices we made because we were given those opportunities.
+- Create your story- it can be the sad events that have occurred or the positive choices made.
+Because we were given those opportunities.